ajaielango12/2022ws_do_aj/presentation.md

 ![Conflict And Decisions](Conflictsanddecisions.png)

 ---
-## What Would You Get If you Work In A Holocracy Organisation
+## What Would You Get If you Work In A Holacracy Organisation
 ![Key](key.png)

 ---